cincanproject/tools/add2git-lfs/README.md

 # ADD2GIT-LFS

-# GUI service for CinCan pipelines
+# GUI for uploading files to use with CinCan pipelines